ianmartorell/tripadvisor-scraper/readMe.md

 }
 ```

-## How Does TripAdvisor Scraper Work ?
+## How does the TripAdvisor Scraper Work ?
-The whole project is made by the web scrapping and automation platform [Apify](https://www.apify.com/) using the [Apify SDK](https://sdk.apify.com/).
+The whole project was created on the web scraping and automation platform [Apify](https://www.apify.com/) using the [Apify SDK](https://sdk.apify.com/).

-## TripAdvisor Scrapper Usage
+## TripAdvisor Scraper Usage
-If you want to scrape a lot of hotels, restaurants for a given place and write the data to dataset this usage is just for you.
-Or you can buy [Apify proxy](https://apify.com/proxy/) and be sure you will have the access to TripAdvisor.com all time.
+If you want to scrape a lot of hotels and/or restaurants for a given place and write the data to a dataset, the scraper is right for you.
+If you have problems with accessing TripAdvisor reliably, consider purchasing [Apify proxy](https://apify.com/proxy/) to make sure you enjoy uninterrupted access.

 1. __Visit LINK TO Scrapper UI__
 2. __Fill input__
 3. __Click Run__

-We made a simple UI to make the interaction smooth. but if you prefer doing things yourself here is an input schema.
+We created a simple UI to make interaction easy. but if you prefer doing things yourself, here is an input schema.

-Actor accepts the following `JSON` input:
+The actor accepts the following `JSON` input:

 ```json
  {